Skip to content

 When you create a new test in Rapise, four files are created:

-• Main.js - the main test script file that contains the entry point of the test - Test function.
+• Main.js – the main test script file, containing the test's entry point: the Test function.

-• Objects.js - the file that contains recorded objects.
+• Objects.js – the file containing recorded objects.

-• User.js - the file that contains user defined functions.
+• User.js – the file containing user-defined functions.

-You can have as many JavaScript files in your test directory as you like, but Main.js is the main test script (unless you specify otherwise in the Settings Dialog).
-When you record, your interactions are written to Main.js and objects are written to Objects.js when you Playback the test, Main.js is the script that will run.
+You can have as many JavaScript files in your test directory as needed, but Main.js is the main test script (unless specified otherwise in the Settings Dialog)).
+When you record, your interactions are written to Main.js, and objects are written to Objects.js.
+When you play back the test, Main.js is the script that will run.
 All Rapise test scripts must have the same basic structure.

 Usage

-If you are going to modify the script, or create a test script from scratch, you will need to know the test script structure.
+To modify an existing script or create a test script from scratch, you need to understand the test script structure.

 Basic Script